MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-service-health/includes/3-how-azure-service-health-works.md

 The Resource Health executes some minute-by-minute checks across the resources and makes the information available to you.
 There's a specific type of resource that runs the health checks.
 You can see the [full list of resource types on this page](/azure/service-health/resource-health-checks-resource-types).

-As an example: for Virtual Machines, the type of checks executed include:
+As an example: for Virtual Machines, the types of checks executed include:

 * Is the server hosting this virtual machine up and running?
 * Has the host operating system (OS) booting completed?